developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 **Auto Tab -** inserts the TAB character at the end of acquired data.

-**`WARNING:`** This feature works only when Scanner Input or Voice Input is selected for the field.
+**`NOTE:` This feature can be selected only when the field is mapped to Scanner Input or Voice Input**.

 <img alt="" style="height:219px" src="eb26-06.png"/>
 _Click image to enlarge; ESC to exit_.
 <br>

 ### Printer Output
-We can also configure a button to print using zebra printers.
-Above picture shows, how can we select a button and then add printer on it.
-***Note: Printer functionality should be mapped preferably with buttons.
-***Note: Before using printer functionality in production, you must pair the printer with device first else, you may see continuous hourglass on the screen.
+**Zebra recommends mapping printers only to buttons**.
+Printer mapping supports printers connected through Bluetooth (via Bluetooth MAC address), Wi-Fi (via IP address) and USB.
+Regardless of connection method, the printer MUST be connected to the device <u>***before***</u> a printer-mapped button is tapped by the device user.

 <img alt="" style="height:219px" src="eb26-08.png"/>
 _Click image to enlarge; ESC to exit_.
 <br>

+## uNdEr ConTRuCtion

-This tool supports all kind of printers i.e. bluetooth, wifi and USB.
-In order to add Bluetooth, printer, we must select printerType as Bluetooth and need to add mac number of Bluetooth printer in IP/Mac field.
-IP address must be feeded, in case of wifi printer.
+IP address must be fed, in case of wifi printer.
 Then we can send a script variable in 3rd field.
 Script should be well formed and contains only single quotes(‘) as below.
 ***Note:  In order to select any button (and prevent the actual work of the button) to map printer, we need to double tap it***.

       '^XA^FO20,20^AD^FD'+document.getElementById('yourId').value+'^XZ'